The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

-Thus we want to control $\Phi_p^{-1}(Z)$, where $Z$ is an orbit of the Frobenius centralizer.
+Isomorphism classes of triples $(V_x, \phi_x, F_x)$ correspond to orbits of the Frobenius centralizer $Z(\phi)$ on $\mathcal{H}$, so we want to control $\Phi_p^{-1}(Z)$, where $Z$ is an orbit of the Frobenius centralizer.
 We'll have the result we want if we can prove precise versions of the following two conditions. \begin{enumerate}[(a)] \item The Frobenius centralizer is small. \item The image of $\Phi_p$ is not contained in a small algebraic set. \end{enumerate}

 In fact, since we don't know that the global Galois representations are semisimple, we need a stronger form of \ref{condition_a}. \begin{enumerate}[(a')] \item (See Lemma \ref{codim_final_estimate}.)
 Fix a $\phi$-module $(V, \phi)$ and a semisimple global Galois representation $\rho^{ss}$.
 Consider all global Galois representations $\rho$ whose semisimplification is $\rho^{ss}$, and such that $D_{cris}(\rho|_{\mathbb{Q}_p}) \cong (V, \phi, F)$, for some filtration $F$ on $V$.